RegestaItalia/trm-docker/README.md

 ---

+# Documentation

+Full documentation can be seen at [https://docs.trmregistry.com/](https://docs.trmregistry.com).

+---

 # Why Docker?

 Installing **trm** can be, especially on MacOS, challenging, as several steps are required to properly prepare the client environment.